mongodb-js/compass/src/app/help/entries/connect-ssh-hostname.md

 Provide the hostname of the remote machine you want to connect to.
 </strong>

-This is the unique identifier (Fully Qualified Domain Name, or FQDN) for the machine to be connected to.
+This is the unique identifier (Fully Qualified Domain Name, or FQDN) for the machine to be accessed.